-CURRICULUM STANDARD C1 (CPF) C1 Standard cat urses administered through a College Provided Faculty Program are college/university alogued courses with the same departmental designations, course descriptions, mbers, titles, and credits.
+CURRICULUM STANDARD C1 (CPF) C1 Standard Courses administered through a college provided faculty program are college/university catalogued courses with the same departmental designations, course descriptions, numbers, titles, and credits.
 C1 Required 1.
 A college/university catalog or a link to an on-line college/university catalog.
 Evidence 2.
-A comprehensive list of all courses offered through the CPF with descriptions that are publicly available from the college/university.
-Commentary • CPF awards transferable college to high school students taking college classes taught by college faculty.
-Location and delivery method are not a consideration. • Publicly available list of CPF course descriptions should match the descriptions listed in the on-campus catalog. • Each institution has a method of course approval and CPF courses operate within the practice, and are typically subject to a process by which approval is granted to offer a course for concurrent enrollment for the first time. • Courses offered through the CPF must be officially approved, cataloged, and offered to matriculated students on campus on a regular basis.
-Colleges should not create courses to include in their course catalogs that are taught solely to CPF students.
+A comprehensive list of all courses offered through the college provided faculty program with descriptions that are publicly available from the college/university.
+Commentary • College provided faculty program awards transferable college to high school students taking college classes taught by college faculty.
+Location and delivery method are not a consideration. • Publicly available list of college provided faculty course descriptions should match the descriptions listed in the on-campus catalog. • Each institution has a method of course approval and college provided faculty courses operate within the practice, and are typically subject to a process by which approval is granted to offer a course for concurrent enrollment for the first time. • Courses offered through the college provided faculty program must be officially approved, cataloged, and offered to matriculated students on campus on a regular basis.
+Colleges should not create courses to include in their course catalogs that are taught solely to college provided faculty students.
 This is especially important for courses in subjects that are not taught on campus, for which the college lacks someone with experience teaching the course and/or the academic credentials to oversee it.
-It is acceptable to offer a one semester college course over an academic year or two trimesters as long as CPF students are held to the college academic standards and are enrolled in the first semester/trimester. • If a course is permanently removed from the college catalog, the institution should phase out all CPF sections of the course within a year.
-If it's suspended on campus for a limited time (e.g., one semester or year), but will be reintroduced, it may continue as a CPF course. • If providing PDFs of the college course catalog and the list of CPF course descriptions, they should be two separate documents so reviewers can open both at the same time in order to compare descriptions.
-Listing CPF courses in alphabetical order by discipline or course number facilitates these comparisons.
-If providing a PDF or online listing of the entire course catalog, bookmark or identify page numbers to each course offered through the CPF.
-CURRICULUM STANDARD C2 (CPF) C2 Standard ademic administrator reviews/conducts faculty evaluations and classroom servations following the college policy and procedures.
+It is acceptable to offer a one semester college course over an academic year or two trimesters as long as college provided faculty students are held to the college academic standards and are enrolled in the first semester/trimester. • If a course is permanently removed from the college catalog, the institution should phase out all college provided faculty sections of the course within a year.
+If it's suspended on campus for a limited time (e.g., one semester or year), but will be reintroduced, it may continue as a college provided faculty course. • If providing PDFs of the college course catalog and the list of college provided faculty course descriptions, they should be two separate documents so reviewers can open both at the same time in order to compare descriptions.
+Listing college provided faculty courses in alphabetical order by discipline or course number facilitates these comparisons.
+If providing a PDF or online listing of the entire course catalog, bookmark or identify page numbers to each course offered through the college provided faculty program.
+CURRICULUM STANDARD C2 (CPF) C2 Standard Academic administrator reviews/conducts faculty evaluations and classroom observations following the college policy and procedures.
 C2 Required 1.
 Published policy and procedures for classroom evaluations and observations.
 Evidence 2.
-Sample of classroom evaluations and observations with personal information redacted Commentary • Colleges have the flexibility to define the frequency of faculty evaluations and classroom observations.
-The evaluations and classroom observations must be done by an academic administrator not a CPF staff member and must be tracked. • Electronic signatures of any kind are acceptable for the faculty site visit reports.
+Sample of classroom evaluations and observations with personal information redacted.
+Commentary • Colleges have the flexibility to define the frequency of faculty evaluations and classroom observations.
+The evaluations and classroom observations must be done by an academic administrator not a college provided faculty staff member and must be tracked. • Electronic signatures of any kind are acceptable for the faculty site visit reports.
 Many colleges accept these reports via email, learning management systems, and/or other databases.
 What is important is not whether a physical signature appears, but that faculty liaisons prepare reflective reports of their observations. • Reviewers will evaluate this standard both individually and holistically.
 A program may be able to demonstrate that it has a comprehensive system of faculty supports that allows for less frequent site visits and the use of technology due to other opportunities for ongoing faculty collaboration and course oversight.